apache/flink/docs/content/docs/dev/table/concepts/determinism.md

 The main reason for the latter one is 'non-deterministic update'.

 ### 3.2 Non-Deterministic Update In Streaming
 Flink SQL implements a complete incremental update mechanism based on the ['continuous query on dynamic tables']({{< ref "docs/dev/table/concepts/dynamic_tables" >}}#dynamic-tables-amp-continuous-queries) abstraction.
-All operations that need to generate incremental messages maintain complete internal state data, and the operation of the entire query pipeline relies on the guarantee of correct delivery of update messages between operators, which can be broken by non-determinism leading to errors.
+All operations that need to generate incremental messages maintain complete internal state data, and the operation of the entire query pipeline(include the complete dag from source to sink operators) relies on the guarantee of correct delivery of update messages between operators, which can be broken by non-determinism leading to errors.

 What is the 'Non-deterministic Update'(NDU)?
 Update messages(changelog) may contain kinds of message types: Insert (I), Delete (D), Update_Before (UB) and Update_After (UA).
-There's no NDU problem in an insert-only changelog pipeline(At the operator level, we only focus on the input, for the whole job, we need to consider the complete pipeline for the job).
+There's no NDU problem in an insert-only changelog pipeline.
 When there is an update message (containing at least one message D, UB, UA in addition to I), the update key of the message (which can be regarded as the primary key of the changelog) is deduced from the query:
 - when the update key can be deduced, the operators in the pipeline maintains the internal state by the update key
 - when the update key cannot be deduced (it is possible that the primary key is not defined in the [CDC source table]({{< ref "docs/connectors/table/kafka" >}}#cdc-changelog-source) or Sink table, or some operations cannot be deduced from the semantics of the query).